mohsin-0/qsp/README.md

 # Quantum State Preparation

-This repository contains an implemetation of different methods to prepapre tensor network states (mostly in 1d) on a quantum computer.
+This repository provides an implementation of various methods for preparing tensor network states (specifically, 1D tensor network states) on a quantum computer.

-As an input ones needs to specify list of numpy arrays specifying MPS and then call different routines to use the package.
+To use the package, you first need to specify a list of NumPy arrays that represent the MPS.
+You can then call different routines in the package to prepare the state.

 ## Installation
 ```